8th Pamana Heritage Awards

 - Mary Josephine Hollins (17, 12th Grade) has been dancing for four years (now with FPAG).
 She is a co-founder of the Black Student Union at her school.
 She is a member of the Students without Border Club that discusses world events and raises funds.
 Last May-June, she was one of the 10 students picked to travel to France.
 She loves to run and is a member of the Track Team.

 - Ashley Ysabelle A. Leonen (18, 12th Grade) has been dancing for four years (now with FPAG).
 While still in high school, she has been taking college classes at the Central New Mexico (CNM) Community College to advance and get ahead with her college credits.
 As an aspiring dentist, she is currently taking prerequisites at CNM for dentist classes at UNM.
 In her school, she is the co-founder of the Asian American Club.
 This year, they plan on hosting events, partnering with community, opening for cultural awareness and much more.
 She is a writer and creates music as well as poetry and is also a guitar player and a singer.

-- Francisco (Franz) Soriano (18, 12th Grade) has been dancing for six years (now with FPAG).
+- Francisco (Franz) Soriano (19 as of Oct 17, 12th Grade) has been dancing for six years (now with FPAG).
 He was one of the few Filipino teens in Albuquerque who took part in organizing fund raising projects for the victims of Typhoon Haiyan/Yolanda (which happened in November 2013 in the Visayas, Philippines), on their own (aside from the Benefit Show by FAFNM).